splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ## Configure sources by source IP or host name

-Legacy sources and non-standard compliant source require configuration by source IP or hostname as included in the event the following steps apply to support such sources.
-To identify sources which require this step refer to the sources section of this documentation.
+Legacy sources and non-standard-compliant sources require configuration by source IP or hostname as included in the event.
+The following steps apply to support such sources.
+To identify sources which require this step refer to the "sources" section of this documentation.

 * Download the latest vendor_product_by_source.conf file to a directory ``/opt/scs/default/``
 ```bash